RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG setup for helical bath mode

 This back-transformation generates (i) the only complex entries in the Wilson ladder setup and (ii) also introduces Creutz couplings in $\mathfrak{b}_1$ via $U_0$ which thus render the Wilson setup non-bipartite.
 Both are important on physical grounds.
-The latter prevents the model from having an SU(2) particle-hole symmetry which is absent in a helical system (there is a discrete $\mathbb{Z}_2$ particle-hole symmetry, though; cf. \Sec{sec:symmetries}).
+The latter prevents the model from having an SU(2) particle-hole symmetry, which is absent in a helical system.
+Rather, it is reduced to a discrete $\mathbb{Z}_2$ particle-hole symmetry [cf. \Sec{sec:symmetries}].
+This is specific to the effective model of the helical edge used here, though, stressing that such a particle-hole symmetry is absent in 2D time-reversal invariant topological insulators \cite{schnyder_2008}.
 The complex phases with $\mathfrak{a}_0$ and $\mathfrak{b}_1$ close to the impurity are important and hence cannot be gauged away, since e.g. {\it within} a fixed spin flavor, the helical Hamiltonian is not time-reversal invariant [if derived from a real-space lattice the Hamiltonian necessarily would have to include complex spin-orbit coupling terms; in the diagonal eigenbasis, as in \Eq{eq:H0:k}, any quadratic Hamiltonian becomes real of course].

 The coupling $a_0$ is fully determined by $\langle 0| \hat{f}_{0+}^{\,} \hat{H}_\mathrm{bath} \hat{f}_{0-}^\dagger |0\rangle$ with $| 0\rangle$ the vacuum state, and hence can be expressed analytically,